Are you taking a break from gambling at the best crypto casino and want to learn more about Solana?

 - Pipelining, which is a transaction processing unit that optimises validation

 - CloudBreak, which is a horizontally-scaled accounts database

 - Archivers, which is a distributed ledger storage

-To give you a better perspective of how efficient Solana’s network really is, let’s consider the ‘crypto giants’ in comparison.
+To give you a better perspective of how efficient Solana’s network is, let’s consider the ‘crypto giants’ in comparison.
 The block time of Bitcoin is approximately 10 minutes, while the block time of Ethereum is about 15 seconds – truly incredible!

-With that being said, a successful validator can share a portion of rewards with users who have staked their tokens.
+That said, a successful validator can share a portion of rewards with users who have staked their tokens.
 This system of rewards acts as an incentive for validators and delegators and hopes to encourage these key role players to act in the network’s best interests.

 Consensus Methods Used By Solana

-Solana is one of the highest-performing permission-less blockchain networks across the globe.
+Solana is one of the highest-performing permissionless blockchain networks across the globe.
 It has over 200 physically distinct nodes that support a throughput of over 50000 TPS when operating with GPUs.

 What Is A Solana Cluster?

 The Solana Cluster is a key element in Solana’s software.
 It is a cluster or set of computers that collaborate.